GASCUK/OpenStreetMap-ArcGIS/README.md

 ##Description

 The style file contains symbols for four distinct scale levels.
-Each zoom level groups one or more of the display levels from OpenStreetMap.
+Each zoom level groups one or more of the display levels from OpenStreetMap:

-- Zoom 1: levels 0-10
+1. Display levels 0-10
-- Zoom 2: levels 11-12
+2. Display levels 11-12
-- Zoom 3: levels 13-15
+3. Display levels 13-15
-- Zoom 4: levels 16-19
+4. Display levels 16-19

-The following images are examples of how the layers look.
-There have been a number of changes to the layers that will be reflected in future updates.

-These styles are a work in progress and layer files will produced for each zoom level in the ArcGIS online tiling scheme.
-Each level will show the required features based on the HDM-CartoCSS style and additional features not included.
+## Workflow

 ##License